Doi9t/JarIntoJarLoader/README.md

 **Warning**

-This classloader is still in development AND WILL slowdown your application (Depends on how many libraries you have in your application)
+This classloader is still in development AND WILL slowdown your application (Depends on how many libraries you have in your application)<br>

-Example:<br>
-141 MB of libraries, it take about 43.166 seconds to init.<br>
-32.8 MB of libraries, it take about 14.119 seconds to init.<br>
-2.20 MB of libraries, it take about 2.047 seconds to init.<br>

-Please, keep this in mind before using it
+Please, keep this in mind before using it !

+**DirectClassFetcher vs MemoryCacheFetcher**

+*DirectClassFetcher*
+- lower CPU usage
+- lower HEAP usage
+- Higher DISK usage
+- Slower class access (When the class is now loaded in the parent classloader)

+*MemoryCacheFetcher*
+- Higher CPU usage
+- Higher HEAP usage
+- Lower DISK usage
+- Faster class access When the class is now loaded in the parent classloader)

 **How to use**
 1) Include the JarIntoJarLauncher file (JarIntoJarLauncher.java) into your project

 2) Edit the jar manifest